-The ABC4 Award - in recognition for her work and dedication to advocacy specifically to advanced breast cancer patients - was assigned to Musa Mayer.
+The 2017 ABC Award - in recognition for her work and dedication to advocacy specifically to advanced breast cancer patients - was assigned to Musa Mayer.

-The ABC3 Award - in recognition for his work on metastatic breast cancer, especially improving the management of metastatic cancer to bone, resulting in preservation and improvement in quality of life of patients worldwide - was assigned to Robert E. Coleman.
+The 2015 ABC Award - in recognition for his work on metastatic breast cancer, especially improving the management of metastatic cancer to bone, resulting in preservation and improvement in quality of life of patients worldwide - was assigned to Robert E. Coleman.

-The ABC2 Award - in recognition of his work on discovering fundamental, clinically-relevant biological and molecular mechanisms for metastases including site specificity, latency, self-seeding and the role of the microenvironment in colonization and drug resistance - was assigned to Joan Massagué.
+The 2013 ABC Award - in recognition of his work on discovering fundamental, clinically-relevant biological and molecular mechanisms for metastases including site specificity, latency, self-seeding and the role of the microenvironment in colonization and drug resistance - was assigned to Joan Massagué.

 Call for nominations

-For the fourth ABC Award, nominations submitted by 6 May 2019 to email@example.com will be assessed.
+For the fifth ABC Award, nominations submitted by 6 June 2021 to email@example.com will be assessed.

 - The award recipient will be chosen on the basis of his/her accomplishment.
 No bearing will be given to his/her race, gender, nationality, religious or political views

-- The final selection will be made by the ABC5 Scientific Committee
+- The final selection will be made by the ABC6 Chairs and Scientific Committee.

 Nominations should be submitted through a letter which should:

-The recipient will receive an award certificate and will be invited to make a presentation during ABC5.
+The recipient will receive an award certificate and will be invited to make a presentation during ABC6.